c3r34lk1ll3r/gdb_2_root/README.md

 ## What is this and why
 This script adds some usefull command for debugging kernel without symbols.

-The main goal is to obtain a root shell with `Android Emulator` using common _Google Play Images_ using the builted kernel.
+The main goal is to obtain a root shell with `Android Emulator` using common _Google Play Images_ with the built-in kernel.

-I started this little script because I needed a way to easily obtain a root shell and I noticied that there are really few (legit)applications that check if the environment is emulated.
-This way, I can perform an analysis without bypassing the root detection.
-Moreover, using the image with Google Play you have also _Google Play Services_.
+I started this little script because I needed a way to easily obtain a root shell in emulated _AVD_ with Google Play (and Services) installed.

 ## Installation
-The installation is pretty straighforward:
+The installation is quite straightforward:
 1. Clone this repo
 2. Source inside __GDB__ the script (`source <path_to_repo>/root_gdb.py`)